-Thanks to the success of movies like The Hunger Games, YA novel adaptations are pretty popular these days.
-Based on the novel of the same name, The Maze Runner is the latest movie to join the craze.
+Thanks to the success of films like The Hunger Games, YA novel adaptations are pretty popular among people these days.
+Based on the novel of the same name, The Maze Runner is the latest films to join the craze.

 Directed by Wes Ball, the story follows Thomas, a teenager who wakes up in an elevator with no previous memory.
 Stuck in a deadly maze with a few other teenagers, he must think of something very quickly.

 Although its ambiguous ending leaves a lot of questions unanswered, the sequel answers most of them, while raising a lot more.
 Despite all its imperfections, The Maze Runner remains one of the best YA adaptations to this date.

 While the critics are not united in their praise for this movie, it’s currently enjoying a reasonably good user rating on Metacritic and Rotten Tomatoes.
 And if the box office figures are anything to go by, it suggests that most people loved it.
 Being a fan, I decided to take a look around and compile a list of some other movies you might like.
 Let's begin.

 - Days of Heaven

 - The Mortal Instruments: City Of Bones

 Divergent takes place in a futuristic dystopia where people are divided into different groups.
 As soon as one grows up, they have to go to one of the five different factions.
 This is based upon a test conducted to determine their eligibility.
 When a young girl learns that she is a Divergent—unfit for any factions—she must learn what sets her apart from the others.
 In a world that doesn’t take too kindly to Divergents, it’s not going to be easy.